AboutManuel/portfolio/docs/excel_vba.md

 title: Excel VBA
 nav_order: 3
 ---

+{: .warning }
+The code snippets included in this document have been generalized into a template format and any sensitive information has been omitted.
+Please note that there may be minor errors present.
+Always test the code in a controlled environment before deploying it in production.

 # The challenge
 Our team was working with an Excel spreadsheet that was used across several areas.
 This tool was meant for supervisors and team leaders to manually input problem descriptions and action items.
 However, this manual process often led to alterations such as adding columns, changing formats, and even breaking the structural integrity of the document.

 Here's a look at the basic Excel spreadsheet we started with:

 ![Basic view of the Excel Spreadsheet](../../assets/images/excel_vba_sheet.png)

 # The solution